kimothokamau/responsive-design-tnw-clone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-A Responsive heat map of the The Next Web (https://thenextweb.com/) website that indicates which elements have the greatest weight in the visual hierarchy as well as become responsive .
+A Responsive Mobile, iPad, and Web page clone of The Next Web (https://thenextweb.com/).
+We used css grid and css flex to position all of the elements in this project.

 ![screenshot](./asset/screenshot.png)